lgladson/PUI2016_lag552/HW4_lag552/README.md

 ##Assignment 1

 ##Assignment 2
+**Contribution:** I worked on this assignment independently (due to scheduling restraints).

+**Assignnment Scope:** This literature review involved finding two scientific articles using a test to see the difference betweeen groups and using a test to look for relationships between the IV and DVs, respectively.
+I chose a t-test for my first paper, and looked at an article about how bacterial diversity varies between asthmatic smokers and healthy non-smokers, and also how bacterial diversity varies amoung asthmatic smokers who quit smoking and those who do not.
+This study was technically an exploratory one, though they did perform analysis in their results, so it was a little difficult to determine hypothesis and alpha values, but I explain this in the table below.
+As a notes, their conclusion was that asthmatic smokers do have more bacterial diversity, but there was no significant difference in this group between quitters and non-quitters.
+My second study was one using multiple linear regression to look at the relationship between a specific peptide level and bone mineral density in U.S. citizens.
+It ultimately determined a significant negative linear relationship between these variables.

 | **Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|